-DMR bears the statutory responsibility to conduct and sponsor scientific research in order to conserve and develop the utilization of marine and estuarine resources of the state; to restore diadromous fish (species that migrate between fresh and saltwater) resources to the rivers of Maine; to protect public health by ensuring sanitation of shellfish harvesting areas, harvesting, processing, and distribution; and to provide education and outreach.
+DMR is the State agency responsible for conducting and sponsoring scientific research in order to conserve and develop the utilization of marine and estuarine resources of the state; restoring diadromous fish (species that migrate between fresh and saltwater) resources to the rivers of Maine; protecting public health by ensuring sanitation of shellfish harvesting areas, harvesting, processing, and distribution; and providing education and outreach.
+These research programs are carried out by scientists and technical staff in the Bureau of Resource Management (Appendix 1) and the Bureau of Sea Run Fisheries and Habitat (Appendix 2).

 More than 70 marine, estuarine, and diadromous species are harvested commercially, caught by saltwater anglers, or reared by aquaculture.
-Maine ranked second in value of marine resources landed in commercial fisheries in 2005 in the Northeast Region (Maine-Virginia).
-Landings were stable in 2005 at about 263 million pounds with a value of \$413 million (APPENDIX 1, Figures 1 & 2).

-Lobster continued to be the most valuable species landed in the region and the state with Maine accounting for 77% of the revenues (\$312 million) from the 2005 lobster harvest (APPENDIX 1, Table 1).
-Other species of importance include the groundfish complex, soft-shell clam, Atlantic herring, sea urchin, and blood worm Maine's saltwater recreational fishery is valued in excess of \$27 million by about 362,000 anglers as striped bass and other species have rebounded.
-The aquaculture industry is undergoing a period of change but is still a valuable industry, including the culture of Atlantic salmon, oysters, mussels, trout, and freshwater species.
+Maine ranked second in both pounds and value of marine resources landed in commercial fisheries in 2006 in New England.
+Landings were stable in 2006 at about 278 million pounds with a value of \$383 million (Appendix 3, Fig. 1 & 2).
+Lobster continued to be the most valuable species landed in the region and the state with Maine accounting for 75% of coast wide revenues (\$297 million) from the 2006 lobster harvest (Appendix 3, Table 1).
+Other species of importance include the groundfish complex, soft-shell clam, Atlantic herring, sea urchin, and blood worm.